MagnusDahlquist/PhD403/README.md

 [![Build Status](https://travis-ci.org/MagnusDahlquist/PhD403.svg?branch=master)](https://travis-ci.org/MagnusDahlquist/PhD403)
 # PhD403: Empirical Asset Pricing
 This repository contains Julia code for course PhD403 at the Stockholm School of Economics, with emphasis on illustrating applied econometrics in Julia.
+For help with getting up to speed with Julia, look at the resources section below.

 ## Getting started
 The examples are organized in Jupyter notebooks, with some extended code